|Study type||Study Tier||Start Date||Duration||Course Contact|

 WHO IS THE COURSE FOR?

-Those people who enjoy practical outdoor work and have already had some experience or interest in working in the Land Based Industries.
-Some work experience in horticulture will be beneficial.
+Those people who enjoy practical horticultural subjects and for those who may have already had some experience or existing interests in working in this industry.
+Some work experience in horticulture will be beneficial, but not essential.

 WHAT WILL I LEARN?